sassybunsthebun/SassyBuns/content/tos.md

 ### Deadlines

-Due to the fact that fursuits take a long time to make, I cannot guarantee that I meet any deadlines such as cons, etc, so I advise commissioning at least 12 months prior for your commission to be finished in time.
+Due to the fact that fursuits take a long time to make, I cannot guarantee that I meet any deadlines such as cons, etc. I therefore do not work with deadlines.
+I advise commissioning at least 12 months prior for your commission to be finished in time.
 Even though I do not work with deadlines, I will still do my best to finish your work as fast as possible.

 ### Shipping